Publications

 In Progress

-Does topology provide sufficient structure for distinctively mathematical explanations?
+Does topology provide sufficient structure for distinctively mathematical explanations? (draft available)

 (With Campbell, D., Montelle, C. & Wilson, P.)